4 ways to help your parrot not get bored

 How can you train your bird?

-Of course, the best way to keep your parrot from getting bored is to give him the freedom to fly freely, roam the neighborhood, feel the sun, and see and hear new sights and sounds.
-But this freedom also carries a series of risks.
-From wandering, escaping, stealing to exposure to an array of bacteria and diseases, the outdoor environment is full of risks for these colorful winged birds.
-But if you live in a quiet area, with the help of a bird harness, you can take the bird outside to enjoy new sights and sounds and, in the end, of course, give him a reward.
-This way the bird will be much more eager for the next “escape”.
+Of course, the best way to prevent your parrot from getting bored is to let it fly freely, explore its surroundings, bask in the sunshine, and experience new things.
+However, this freedom also comes with risks.
+From escaping and stealing to contracting bacteria and diseases, nature is full of dangers for these colorful birds.
+However, if you live in a quiet area, you can use a bird harness to take your bird out for new experiences, and of course, reward it afterwards.
+This will make it look forward to the next outing.

 latest posts published